Goldbond, Virginia

 Goldbond is an unincorporated community in Giles County, Virginia, United States.

 Goldbond is located on Stony Creek and State Route 635, 5.3 miles (8.5 km) northeast of Pearisburg.
 The name Goldbond derives from an earlier limestone processing works situated in the community, National Gypsum Company, which produced 'Gold Bond' gypsum wallboard.
 Prior to the company's presence, the area was known as Kerns, Virginia, after the Kern's Bread Company which once operated there.

-Archaeological evidence collected by locals along with area history suggest the community that is now Goldbond saw military action during the American Civil War; however, no official markers note this at present.
+Archaeological evidence collected by locals along with area history suggests the community that is now Goldbond saw military action or at least preparation during the Civil War; however, no official markers note this at present.